IELTS Speaking 2026: Top Tips & Proven Strategies

 Show good grammar and sentence structures

-To improve your grammar, you can study grammar rules and take practice tests to identify areas of weakness.
-You can also use online resources such as grammar quizzes, exercises, and videos to reinforce your knowledge.
+To improve your grammar, you can study grammar rules using resources like Murphy’s English Grammar in Use or take practice tests to identify areas of weakness.
+You can also use online resources such as grammar quizzes, exercises, and videos from platforms like BBC Learning English to reinforce your knowledge.

 Also Read: Top 9 Benefits of Preparing for the IELTS Test